 Maintaining skin integrity is an important aspect of neonatal care as newborn infants are adapting from an aquatic environment to one where they are exposed to air1.
 Throughout this adaptation process the skin assists in thermoregulation, is a barrier against toxins and infections, permits water and electrolyte excretion, stores fat and permits tactile sensation and communication2.
-When an infant is born extremely prematurely, the skin is very fragile due to an underdeveloped stratum corneum providing no barrier function, and the skin itself provides 13% of the body weight compared to 3% in an adult so any trauma will have a greater significance3.
-Large volumes of water can be lost through the immature skin leading to hypernatraemia and dehydration, and the lack of barrier function can lead to absorption of chemicals and drugs{4,5}
+The maturation process of the skin begins immediately after birth in a full term newborn , however it only starts 2-3 weeks after birth in a preterm infant 39 When an infant is born extremely prematurely, the skin is very fragile due to an underdeveloped stratum corneum providing no barrier function, and the skin itself provides 13% of the body weight compared to 3% in an adult so any trauma will have a greater significance3.
+Large volumes of water can be lost through the immature skin leading to hypernatraemia and dehydration, and the lack of barrier function can lead to absorption of chemicals and drugs4,5